openstack-archive/tricircle/specs/pike/cross-neutron-vxlan-networking.rst

 shadow agent is set to the tunnel endpoint of the L2 gateway.
 So after L2 population, L2 agents will create tunnels to the tunnel endpoint of the L2 gateway.
-For SDN controller, we assume that SDN controller has the ability to manage tunnel endpoint information across pods, so Tricircle only helps to allocate VxLAN ID and keep the VxLAN ID identical across pods for one network.
+For SDN controller, we assume that SDN controller has the ability to manage tunnel endpoint information across Neutron servers, so Tricircle only helps to allocate VxLAN ID and keep the VxLAN ID identical across Neutron servers for one network.
 Shadow agent and shadow port process will not be used in this case.
 However, if different SDN controllers are used in different pods, it will be hard for each SDN controller to connect hosts managed by other SDN controllers since each SDN